fabric/fabric/sites/docs/upgrading.rst

       - This is now `.Connection.forward_local`, since it's used to *forward* a *local* port to the remote end.
 (New in v2 is the logical inverse, `.Connection.forward_remote`.)
+    * - ``NetworkError`` raised on some network related errors
+      - Removed
+      - In v1 this was simply a (partially implemented) stepping-back from the original "just sys.exit on any error!" behavior.
+Modern Fabric is significantly more exception-friendly; situations that would raise ``NetworkError`` in v1 now simply become the real underlying exceptions, typically from Paramiko or the stdlib.

 Authentication
 --------------